-In this Base Prospectus, unless otherwise specified, references to a "Member State" are references to a Member State of the European Economic Area, references to "Relevant Member State" means a Member State of the European Economic Area which has implemented the Prospectus Directive, references to "Prospectus Directive" mean Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive), and includes any relevant implementing measure in the Relevant Member State, references to "2010 PD Amending Directive" mean Directive 2010/73/EU, references to "US", "U.S." and "United States" are to the United States of America, references to "U.S.\$" and "U.S. dollars" are to United States dollars, references to "EUR", "€" or "Euro" are to the currency introduced at the start of the third stage of European economic and monetary union, and as defined in Article 2 of Council Regulation (EC) No 974/98 of 3 May 1998 on the introduction of the Euro, as amended, references to "sterling", "pound sterling" and "£" are to the lawful currency of the United Kingdom, references to "ZAR" are to South African Rand, references to "Swiss Francs" are to the lawful currency of Switzerland, references to "Argentine Pesos" or "ARS" are to the lawful currency of Argentina, references to "Australian dollars", "A\$" or "AUD" are to the lawful currency of Australia, references to "Canadian dollars", "C\$" or "CAD" are to the lawful currency of Canada, references to "Chilean Peso" or "CLP" are to the lawful currency of Chile, references to "Colombian Pesos" or "COP" are to the lawful currency of Colombia, references to "yen" or "JPY" are to the lawful currency of Japan, references to "Peruvian Sol" or "PEN" are to the lawful currency of Peru and references to "Kazakhstani Tenge" or "KZT" are to the lawful currency of Kazakhstan.
+In this Base Prospectus, unless otherwise specified, references to a "Member State" are references to a Member State of the European Economic Area, references to "Relevant Member State" means a Member State of the European Economic Area which has implemented the Prospectus Directive, references to "Prospectus Directive" mean Directive 2003/71/EC (as amended, including by Directive 2010/73/EU or superseded), and includes any relevant implementing measure in the Relevant Member State, references to "US", "U.S." and "United States" are to the United States of America, references to "U.S.\$" and "U.S. dollars" are to United States dollars, references to "EUR", "€" or "Euro" are to the currency introduced at the start of the third stage of European economic and monetary union, and as defined in Article 2 of Council Regulation (EC) No 974/98 of 3 May 1998 on the introduction of the Euro, as amended, references to "sterling", "pound sterling" and "£" are to the lawful currency of the United Kingdom, references to "ZAR" are to South African Rand, references to "Swiss Francs" are to the lawful currency of Switzerland, references to "Argentine Pesos" or "ARS" are to the lawful currency of Argentina, references to "Australian dollars", "A\$" or "AUD" are to the lawful currency of Canada, references to "Chilean Peso" or "CLP" are to the lawful currency of Chile, references to "yen" or "JPY" are to the lawful currency of Japan, references to "Peruvian Sol" or "PEN" are to the lawful currency of Peru and references to "Kazakhstani Tenge" or "KZT" are to the lawful currency of Kazakhstan.